 5.2.1.
 Nominal rigidities

 Table 7 summarizes the effects of nominal rigidities on our five outcome variables.
 Because all our models have sticky prices of some sort, the rows of the table show the marginal effect of the variables listed in the left-hand column.
+While nominal rigidities appear to have little statistical relation with the timing variables, we find reasonable results for our elasticity variables.

 The first two rows show the influence of sticky wages interacted with wage indexation and sticky wages without indexation, respectively, for the five outcome variables.
 In part because these are marginal effects, they are best considered collectively.
-Sticky wages with indexation is large and positive for π-slope.
+The coefficient on sticky wages with indexation is large and positive for π-slope, suggesting that models with such attributes result in smaller effects of monetary policy on inflation.
 This result might seem surprising on its face, but while sticky prices and wages are conventionally thought to slow down the adjustment of price and wage levels, it does not follow from that hypothesis that it takes larger movements in real interest rates to produce a given change in inflation.
-Meanwhile, sticky wages without indexation is large and positive for y-slope, implying that the lack of wage indexation reduces the power of monetary policy on output, all else equal.
+Meanwhile, the coefficient on sticky wages without indexation is large and positive for y-slope, implying that the lack of wage indexation reduces the power of monetary policy on output, all else equal.

 More interesting in this regard, perhaps, is the large positive (and significant) coefficient for sacratio.
 As noted, y-slope and π-slope capture the change in real interest rates needed to produce a given movement in output and inflation respectively.
 Sacratio “integrates out” the real interest rate by calculating the (cumulative) change in real output needed to produce a given change in inflation.
 The sacratio column shows that sticky wages and indexation increases the output cost of disinflation—again, relative to a model without those features—while price indexation, on its own, works in the opposite direction.
-Taken together, these results show that it is combinations of nominal rigidities that are needed to explain the various features of the data, as the literature has contended.
+Taken together, these results show that combinations of nominal rigidities are needed to explain the various features of the data, as the literature has contended.

+Turning to the timing variables, the measures of wage and price stickiness do not have any statistically significant effects, and the signs of the estimated coefficients vary.
+This result is somewhat surprising, since one might expect that wage and price stickiness would slow the adjustments in inflation, at least, and so push out the timing of the maximum effects.
+However, it appears that once one takes account of different policy rules and estimation, which have significant effects on timing, as noted in Table 6, the differences in the modeling of prices and wages do not matter significantly.